S-RM/HELi/readme.md

 ## Directory Mode with Prioritisations

 Although Directory Mode is useful, it has limitations when dealing with larger projects.
-For example, we commonly collect thousands of Event Logs from IT environments and organise them in a file structure like below:
+For example, we commonly collect thousands of Event Logs from IT environments and organise them in a file structure such as indicated below:

 - Hostname
   - Event Log
   - Event Log
   - ...
+- Hostname
+  - ...

 Even in the early stage of an incident response, we often suspect that certain machines (such as the domain controllers) or specific types of Event Logs (such as Security.evtx) will be critical for our analysis.
-Waiting for HELi to process these artefacts in Directory Mode could take a long time and our hinder our ability to provide timely information.
+Waiting for HELi to process these artefacts in Directory Mode could take a long time and hinder our ability to provide timely information.

 To address this problem, we can instruct HELi to prioritise artefacts using a combination of the following parameters: